seedubjay/seedubjay.github.io/_posts/2020-12-26-perlin-noise.md

 <figcaption><p class="caption">Fire (hover/hold for animation)</p></figcaption>
 </figure>

-Of course, none of these demos look exactly like what they're trying to imitate... but perhaps it's a little alarming how close they're getting.
-This is especially useful in films and video games, where you only have a split second to judge the realism of gravel on the ground or the shape of the shoreline.
-However, since the organic world is obviously more complex than a few patterns layered on top each other, computers will never be able to truly imitate life just with noise.
+Of course, none of these demos look exactly like what they're trying to imitate... but perhaps it's a little alarming that they're already pretty close.
+This is especially useful in films and video games where you only have a split second to judge the realism of gravel on the ground or the shape of the shoreline.

-And so, thankfully, we don't have to worry about a robot takeover just yet.
+And there's something beautiful about this -- the 'best' noise is not necessarily the noise which mimics life most accurately; instead, it is the algorithm which _runs fastest and gets the job done_.
+A computer scientist's dream...